michaelbironneau/garbler/README.md

 *This assumes that `$GOPATH/bin` has been added to your `$PATH` environment variable.
 If that is not the case, you should either do that or first change your current working directory to `$GOPATH/bin` before attempting the following.*

-The `garbler` command, without any arguments, will spit out a password that is:
+The `garbler` command, without any arguments, will spit out 10 passwords that:

-* 12 characters long
+* are 12 characters long
-* has 3 digits
+* have 3 digits
-* 1 punctuation character
+* have 1 punctuation character
-* 1 uppercase character
+* have 1 uppercase character

 You can use the following flags to modify the behavior:

+* `n` : number of passwords to generate (eg. `garbler -n=20`)
 * `min`: minimum length of generated password (eg. `garbler -min=10`)
 * `max`: maximum length of generated password (eg. `garbler -max=10`)
 * `digits`: minimum number of digits in password (eg. `garbler -min=15 -max=20 -digits=5`)